1988 NASCAR Winston Cup Series

 The 1988 NASCAR Winston Cup Series was the 40th season of professional stock car racing in the United States and the 17th modern-era Cup series.
 The season began on February 7 at Daytona International Speedway and ended on November 20 at the Atlanta International Speedway.
 Bill Elliott of Melling Racing won the championship.

-The 1988 season was notable for hosting the first of two tire wars between Goodyear and Hoosier.
+The 1988 season was notable for hosting the first of two NASCAR tire wars between Goodyear and Hoosier notably unless a team was under an exclusive tire contract teams were allowed to switch tire manufacturers from race to race so no team ran a full season on the same tire like in other motorsports where teams tend exclusively run one tire manufacturer during a tire war.

-1988 was the first season without NASCAR legend Tim Richmond since 1980.